bramsmulders/bramsmulders.com/src/index.md

 socialImage: ""
 ---

 Hi, I’m Bram.
-I’m a front-end UI engineer from The Netherlands and I work by the credo “[Solve for one, extend to many](https://medium.com/@leannemdobson/solve-for-one-extend-to-many-inclusive-design-and-why-it-matters-48336f4641a0)”.
+I’m a front-end UI developer from The Netherlands and I work by the credo “[Solve for one, extend to many](https://medium.com/@leannemdobson/solve-for-one-extend-to-many-inclusive-design-and-why-it-matters-48336f4641a0)”.
 This means I specialise in scalable code for apps and websites with a strong focus on accessibility, progressive enhancement and powerfull, speedy development.

 Find out more about [what i do](awesome/#heading-experience), my [background and experience](/awesome) or [my articles](#articles).